Examples of Digital Signage in Hotels

 In keeping with the sensibilities of its tech-savvy and arts-oriented clientele, SpringHill Suites is using hotel digital signage and art as a way to forge closer ties with customers as well as potential customers.

-Digital signage displays and video walls in the lobby offer rotating selections of works by local artists that change in the morning, afternoon and evening.
+Digital signage displays and video walls in the lobby offer rotating selections of works by local artists.
+These galleries can be changed in the morning, afternoon and evening.

 The digital gallery is not just beautiful, but smart too.
-The interactive, touch screen displays allow guests to access driving directions, view local weather, find nearby restaurants, and truly connect with the local area.
+The interactive, touch screen displays allow guests to access driving directions, view local weather, or find nearby restaurants.

 Aloft Hotels brand themselves as ‘boisterous energy’ and they’re using technology, specifically video walls, to enhance this feel.

-Inspired by urban design, their urban-industrial feel radiates wit, with eye‐catching shapes, pops of color, mod furnishings, and local artists works displayed on their signature video walls.
+Inspired by urban design, their industrial feel radiates wit.
+Aloft features eye‐catching shapes, pops of color, mod furnishings, and local artists on their signature video walls.